The ANITA Anomalous Events and Axion Quark Nuggets

-One may wonder why we choose the key scale of the problem to be $r^*\approx 10^{-3}$\,cm and not much smaller or much greater than this scale.
+\exclude{ One may wonder why we choose the key scale of the problem to be $r^*\approx 10^{-3}$\,cm and not much smaller or much greater than this scale.
 The answer is as follows.
 If we take much smaller scale, let us say one order of magnitude smaller than $r^*\approx 10^{-3}$\,cm, the typical number of particles $N_{\rm max}$ would be 4 orders of magnitude fewer than the estimate (\ref{N}).
-On other hand if we take much greater scale, let us say few times larger than $r^*\approx 10^{-3}$\,cm we would get electric field (\ref{U}) to be too weak to accelerate the particles to sufficiently high energies when they can leave the system without much re-scattering and eventual annihilation with surrounding positrons.
-In general one should expect that there will be entire spectrum of the accelerated particles in the range $ E\in (1-10^2)~ {\rm MeV}$ which are capable to leave the system.
-However, for our qualitative studies we assume that the peak of this distribution is somewhere around the 10 MeV scale, i.e. \be \la E\ra \sim U(r^*) \sim 10~ {\rm MeV}, ~~~E\in (1-10^2)~ {\rm MeV},~~~~~ \ee which is precisely the magnitude we used in all our estimates in the main body of the text.
+On other hand if we take much greater scale, let us say few times larger than $r^*\approx 10^{-3}$\,cm we would get electric field (\ref{U}) to be too weak to accelerate the particles to sufficiently high energies when they can leave the system without much re-scattering and eventual annihilation with surrounding positrons. } In our estimates, we assume that the most of the electrons will be accelerated from the region $\sim r^*$ because from this region the electrons may get accelerated without much collisions with positrons from the electrosphere.
+However, we generally expect that the accelerated particles cover the entire range of the spectrum, $E\in(1-10^2)\,$MeV, which can leave the system.
+For qualitative analysis, we assume that the peak of this distribution is on the order of 10\,MeV, i.e.

+which is precisely the magnitude we used in all our estimates in the main text.